-PROTECTIVE PRACTICES DURING MAINTENANCE OF CONTAMINATED EQUIPMENT: When cleaning non-disposable equipment, follow practices indicated in Section 6 (Accidental Release Measures).
-Collect all rinsates and dispose of according to applicable Federal, State, or local procedures.
-All needles, syringes, vials, and other disposable items contaminated with this product should be disposed of properly.
+PROTECTIVE PRACTICES DURING MAINTENANCE OF CONTAMINATED EQUIPMENT: When cleaning nondisposable equipment, follow practices indicated in Section 6 (Accidental Release Measures).
+Make certain that application equipment is locked and tagged-out safely as applicable.
+Collect all rinsates and dispose of according to applicable U.S. Federal, State, or local procedures and those of Canada and its Provinces, All needles, syringes, vials, and other disposable items contaminated with this product should be disposed of properly.